Sally Satel

 Sally L. Satel (born January 9, 1956) is an American psychiatrist based in Washington, D.C.
 She is a lecturer at Yale University School of Medicine, a visiting professor of psychiatry at Columbia University, a senior fellow at the American Enterprise Institute, and an author.

-Satel has written: P.C.
-M.D.: How Political Correctness is Corrupting Medicine (2001) and Drug Treatment: The Case for Coercion (1999).
+Satel's books include Drug Treatment: The Case for Coercion (1999), One Nation Under Therapy: How the Helping Culture is Eroding Self-Reliance (2005), and Brainwashed: The Seductive Appeal of Mindless Neuroscience (2013).

 Education

 Satel has a bachelor's degree from Cornell University, a master's degree from the University of Chicago and an MD degree from Brown University.
 She completed her residency in psychiatry at Yale University between 1988 and 1993.

 Career

 In 1993 and 1994, Satel was a Robert Wood Johnson Health Policy Fellow with the U.S. Senate Committee on Health, Education, Labor and Pensions.

 Satel is a resident scholar at the American Enterprise Institute (AEI), a conservative think tank.

-In 2004, as Purdue Pharma, a company known as the maker of OxyContin, one of the many drugs abused in the opioid epidemic in the United States, was facing a threat to its sales due to rising lawsuits against it, Satel wrote an op ed for the New York Times arguing that law enforcement was being overzealous, that patients require large doses of opioids to relieve pain, and that OxyContin is rarely the only drug found in autopsies of oxycodone-related deaths but typically those addicted to it use multiple drugs.
-In 2019, ProPublica reported that Satel's employer, AEI, has received funding from Purdue.
-According to AP, Satel "sometimes cited Purdue-funded studies and doctors in her articles on addiction for major news outlets and occasionally shared drafts of the pieces with Purdue officials in advance, including on occasions in 2004 and 2016."
-Satel responded that she was not aware that Purdue had provided funding to AEI and that she reached her conclusions independently.

 In February 2019, Columbus Monthly reported that a non-profit set up by Hillbilly Elegy author JD Vance called Our Ohio Renewal was sponsoring Satel to take a one year residency in southern Ohio (an area hit by the opioid crisis), with the Ironton-Lawrence Community Action Agency, based in areas along the Ohio River near Portsmouth, Ohio.
 According to reason.com, she moved to Ironton in 2018.

-Satel also served on the advisory committee of the Center for Mental Health Services of the Substance Abuse and Mental Health Services Administration.
+From 2002 Satel served on the advisory committee of the Center for Mental Health Services of the Substance Abuse and Mental Health Services Administration.